per2jensen/scrubexif/doc/DETAILS.md

 - `--on-duplicate move`: Moves the duplicate file to `/photos/errors` for inspection.

 This ensures output is not overwritten and prevents silently skipping files.

-The reason to delete a duplicate by default is that the files are probably not that important, mostly used to give viewers a quick glance.
-It also conserves disk space.

 ```bash
 # Move duplicates to /photos/errors instead of deleting